ODDSound/MTS-ESP/README.md

 **Mac OSX:** /Library/Application Support/MTS-ESP
 **Linux:** /usr/local/lib

 Windows and OSX Installers are provided which you can bundle into your own installer or, if you prefer, just include the library files and install to the above locations.
-The Mac installer is notarised and compatible with OSX 10.15.
+The Mac installers are notarised and compatible with OSX 10.15+.

 ## Max Package